cirocosta/monero-operator/docs/README.md

   this `MoneroNode` object.
 This must include:
   - `replicas` - number of pods to have running _monerod_
   - `hardAntiAffinity` - force pods to land on different underlying machines
+  - `tor` - whether the `tor` sidecar should be included or not to make it available over Tor as a hidden service
   - `monerod` - Specifies the configuration for the monero daemon and details like related proxies for non-clearnet usage.
     - `image`: image to use for launching the pod with _monerod_